Building a React Water Tracker

 Challenges & What I Learned

-Using prev => prev + 1 instead of just count + 1 was new to me.
-It ensures you're always working with the latest state value, especially important when updating multiple states in one function.
+The functional form of setState.
+Using prev => prev + 1 instead of count + 1 ensures you're always working with the latest state value — especially important when updating multiple states in one function.

 Next Steps